boyter/scc/README.md

 Also it has a much shorter name than tokei, and shorter than cloc.

+It is indeed faster than loc/sloccount/cloc/gocloc for everything with more accuracy and marginally slower than tokei (on linux) but with duplicate detection and complexity count.
+If you disable garbage collection `GOGC=-1 scc .` it is indeed faster than everything else by a huge margin.

 [![Build Status](https://travis-ci.org/boyter/scc.svg?branch=master)](https://travis-ci.org/boyter/scc)

 Dual-licensed under MIT or the [UNLICENSE](http://unlicense.org).

-Read all about how it came to be https://boyter.org/posts/sloc-cloc-code/
+Read all about how it came to be along with performance benchmarks https://boyter.org/posts/sloc-cloc-code/

 Other similar projects,